-Semi Truck Accident Lawyers Serving Tallahassee, West Palm Beach and All of Florida
+Commercial Vehicle and Semi Truck Accident Lawyer in Florida Serving Tallahassee, West Palm Beach and More

 Every day, an incredible number of semi-trucks carrying everything from retail goods to heavy-duty commercial machinery traverse Florida’s major highways.
 These trucks play a critical role in our economy, making sure stores’ shelves remain fully-stocked and ensuring that businesses have the resources and supplies they need to serve their customers.
 But, while semi-trucks are important, they are also dangerous.
 Fortunately, victims may be entitled to compensation with the help of an experienced semi-truck accident lawyer in Florida.

 If you or a loved one were injured in a semi collision, contact Searcy Denney today for a free consultation.
-Our truck accident attorneys will review the circumstances surrounding your case and help you determine the best course of action for recovering maximum damages.
+A truck accident lawyer will review the circumstances surrounding your case and help you determine the best course of action for recovering maximum damages.

 “Semi-truck” is a catch-all name for the largest of commercial trucks: tractor trailers, also called big rigs and 18-wheelers.
 The name originally comes from the trailer itself; because it has no front wheels, cannot operate independently and must be hauled, it is a “semi” truck.
 The total length of a semi-truck- trailer combination can be up to 75 feet on national network highways and usually a maximum of 65 feet on non-national network roads.
 Federal rules prohibit states from reducing acceptable lengths to less than 53 feet on interstate or access roads.
 Many states, including Florida, impose a 53 foot maximum on roads that are not federally funded.